 The possible dissolution of NATO

 No one can really know what will happen to the alliance once Trump takes office, but it’s telling that the one topic of European policies that is receiving bipartisan effort at reform is security.
 The EU is preparing for a world where American defense is, at best, no longer a known variable.
 In lieu of the refugee crisis, the terrorist threat and Russian efforts at destabilizing the Union, an increase in European defense capabilities is paramount.
 One must be under no illusion that the current state of preparedness of European armed forces is fairly low, and even with pooling of resources it will likely remain so for a few years.

-But the implications of a Trumpist American foreign policy are far larger: the transition towards a multipolar international order could gather speed and signal the end of value-based alliances nested along ideological lines.
+But the implications of a Trumpist American foreign policy in 2017 are far larger: the transition towards a multipolar international order could gather speed and signal the end of value-based alliances nested along ideological lines.
 It would also increase the prospect of regional or supraregional conflicts (such as between Japan and China).
 This new international scenario would usher in both opportunities and threats, but its effects on culture, politics and international relations is hard to forecast with precision.

 It’s likely that 2017 will see Britain invoke Article 50 of the Lisbon Treaty.
 From the moment the article is triggered, Britain will have two years to negotiate an exit deal with the Union.
 This will require a lot of work and red tape, and a stepstone deal that prolongs negotiations might even be on the cards, to buy more time.
 However, good will on both sides is understandably lacking, and the risk is that Britain will eventually just crash out of the Union, without sufficient successor deals.